-We may incur significant liability if it is determined that we are promoting the "off-label" use of drugs.
+We may incur significant liability if it is determined that we are promoting the "off-label" use of drugs or promoting in a non-truthful and misleading way.

-We are prohibited from promoting SUSTOL or any other products we may develop for "off-label" uses that are not described in its labeling and that differ from the uses approved by the FDA.
+We are prohibited from promoting SUSTOL, CINVANTI or any other products we may develop for "off-label" uses or promoting in a non-truthful and misleading way that are not described in its labeling and that differ from the uses approved by the FDA.
 Physicians may prescribe drug products for off-label uses, and such off-label uses are common across medical specialties.
 The FDA and other regulatory agencies do not regulate a physician's choice of treatments.
 However, they do restrict pharmaceutical companies and their sales representatives' dissemination of information concerning off-label use.
 The FDA and other regulatory agencies actively enforce regulations prohibiting promotion of products for off-label uses and the promotion of products for which marketing authorization has not been obtained.
 A company that is found to have promoted products for off-label uses may be subject to significant liability, including civil and administrative remedies as well as criminal sanctions.
 Notwithstanding the regulatory restrictions on off-label promotion, the FDA and other regulatory authorities allow companies to engage in truthful, non-misleading, and non-promotional scientific exchanges concerning their products.

 The FDA or other regulatory authorities may conclude that we have violated applicable laws, rules or regulations, and we may therefore be subject to significant liability, including civil and administrative remedies, as well as criminal sanctions.
 Such enforcement actions could cause us reputational harm and divert the attention of our management from our business operations.
-Likewise, our distribution and contracting partners and those providing vender support services may also be the subject of regulatory investigations involving, or remedies or sanctions for, off-label promotion of SUSTOL or any other products we may develop, which may adversely impact sales of SUSTOL or any other products we may develop or trigger indemnification obligations.
+Likewise, our distribution and contracting partners and those providing vendor support services may also be the subject of regulatory investigations involving, or remedies or sanctions for, off-label promotion of SUSTOL, CINVANTI or any other products we may develop, which may adversely impact sales of SUSTOL, CINVANTI or any other products we may develop or trigger indemnification obligations.
 These consequences, could, in turn, have a material adverse effect on our business, financial condition and results of operations and could cause the market value of our common shares to decline.